 The above requirement can be equivalently stated: $\pi(S) \preq^{\pi} \pi(T) \iff S\preq T$ for all $S,T\subseteq \MM $.
 In particular, for a strict preference $\preq$, for each set $S$, the rank of the set $\pi(S)$ according to the preference $\preq^{\pi}$ is the same as the rank of $S$ according to the preference $\preq$.

-We say that a set of preferences $\PP$ that is \emph{permutations-closed} if it is closed under permutations, that is, for any permutation $\pi\in \perM$ and $\preq\in \PP$ it holds that the preference $\preq^{\pi}$ is in $\PP$ as well.
+We say that a set of preferences $\PP$ is \emph{permutations-closed} if it is closed under permutations, that is, for any permutation $\pi\in \perM$ and $\preq\in \PP$ it holds that the preference $\preq^{\pi}$ is in $\PP$ as well.
 Throughout this paper we assume that the set of preferences $\PP$ over which an allocation mechanism is defined is always permutations-closed.
-This assumption is satisfied by many natural classes of preferences, e.g., {the class of} lexicographic preferences, {the class of additive preferences} and {the class of} all monotone preferences.
+This assumption is satisfied by many natural classes of preferences, e.g., {the class of} lexicographic preferences, {the class of additive preferences} and {their superclass} of all monotone preferences.

-Preferences that are lexicographic play an important roll in our proofs.
-A lexicographic preference is defined by an ordering $(e_1,e_2,\ldots, e_m)$ over goods, and the preference is determined by the ``first good'' in the ordering that belongs to one set but not the other. \begin{definition}[{Lexicographic preferences}] A preference $\preq$ is \emph{lexicographic}, if there exists an ordering $(e_1,e_2, \ldots, e_m)$ of the set $\MM$ of $m$ goods such that for all $S,T\subseteq \MM$, it holds that $T \prec S$ if and only if there exists $j\leq m$ such that $e_j \in S\setminus T$ and for all $k<j$ it holds that $e_k\in S \iff e_k\in T$.
+Preferences that are lexicographic play an important {role} in our proofs.
+A lexicographic preference is defined by an ordering $(e_1,e_2,\ldots, e_m)$ over goods, and the preference is determined by the ``first good'' in the ordering that belongs to one set but not the other. \begin{definition}[{Lexicographic preferences}] A preference $\preq$ is \emph{lexicographic} if there exists an ordering $(e_1,e_2, \ldots, e_m)$ of the set $\MM$ of $m$ goods such that for all $S,T\subseteq \MM$, it holds that $T \prec S$ if and only if there exists $j\leq m$ such that $e_j \in S\setminus T$ and for all $k<j$ it holds that $e_k\in S \iff e_k\in T$.
 We denote the lexicographic preference corresponding to the ordering $\vecp{e}=(e_1,\ldots , e_m)$ by $\preq_{\vecp{e}} $.
 We use $\Plex(\MM)$ to denote the class of all lexicographic preferences over $\MM$. \end{definition}